 Changes to the listing rules regarding sovereign-controlled companiesPrint publication

-Companies that are controlled by a sovereign country will be given a new dedicated category of premium listing in the future and will not have to comply with certain parts of the Listing Rules.
+Sovereign-controlled companies, companies that are controlled by a sovereign country will be given a new dedicated category of premium listing in the future and will not have to comply with certain parts of the Listing Rules.

 The Financial Conduct Authority (FCA) issued a press release on 8 June 2018 announcing the creation of a new category within its premium listing regime to cater for companies that are controlled by a sovereign state.
 The aim of the new category is to encourage sovereign-controlled companies (SC Companies) to choose the higher standards of premium listing, rather than standard listing, thus providing investors with greater protections.